chef/knife-azure/README.md

     openssl pkcs12 -in cert_decoded.pfx -out managementCertificate.pem -nodes

 #### On Windows
  Use powershell & run following command.
-If openssl.exe is not already installed it can be downloaded from http://www.openssl.org/related/binaries.html (Note: openssl dependends on Microsoft Visual C++ Redistributable package (x86) which must be installed for openssl to function properly).
+If openssl.exe is not already installed it can be downloaded from http://www.openssl.org/related/binaries.html (Note: openssl depends on Microsoft Visual C++ Redistributable package (x86) which must be installed for openssl to function properly).

     openssl base64 -d -A -in cert_decoded.pfx -out cert_decode.der